-A total of people (in Spanish and in English) saw the MHSA Annual Update FY 22- 23 video presentation promoted on their Facebook or Instagram news feeds, and people engaged with the post over a 14 day period.
+A total of 23,728 people (in Spanish and in English) saw the MHSA Annual Update FY 22-23 video presentation promoted on their Facebook or Instagram news feeds countywide, and 901 people engaged with the post over a 14-day period.

 A "ThruPlay" is measured as someone watching at least 92% of the full video.
 The video included closed captioning and picture-in-picture American Sign Language interpretation.
-There were Thruplays of the MHSA Annual Update FY 22-23 Public Hearing videos, and people clicked on the links to learn more about the plan or to provide feedback.
-In addition, DVD MHSA Kits were requested by clinics to play in their lobbies, as well as by community based organizations for education.
+There were 642 Thruplays of the MHSA Annual Update FY 22-23 Public Hearing videos, and 254 people clicked on the links to learn more about the plan or to provide feedback.

+In addition, 44 DVD MHSA Kits were requested by clinics to play in their lobbies, as well as by community based organizations for education.
+Some of the DVDs included closed caption translation in Chinese or Korean at the requestor's invitation.
 The Kits contained: 1) A DVD of the Public Hearing Videos in English and Spanish; 2) A set of corresponding MHSA Plan summary documents; and, 3) A feedback form with a self-address stamped envelope for mailing.